byt3bl33d3r/CrackMapExec/README.md

 - Uses **ONLY** native WinAPI calls for discovering sessions, users, dumping SAM hashes etc...
 - Opsec safe (no binaries are uploaded to dump clear-text credentials)

+Requires the impacket, gevent and netaddr Python libraries

 #Usage examples

 The most basic usage: scans the subnet using 100 concurrent threads: